29miaoet/summer_countdown/README.md

 This is a beginner level calculator, designed to mimic the basic calculator function on windows, it has a simple GUI interface \(the tkinter module\); and has been tested on Windows and Linux.
 Tkinter works best with Ubuntu Gnome, however.
-The program will still run smoothly cross-platform.
-Regardless of the OS display.
+The program will still run smoothly cross-platform regardless of the OS display.

 ---